google-deepmind/jeo/README.md

 utilize [tf.data](https://www.tensorflow.org/guide/data).
 The recommended datasets are based on [TensorFlow Datasets](https://www.tensorflow.org/datasets) for scalable and reproducible input pipelines, while other dataset loaders can be supported as well.
-The code base supports running on CPUs, GPUs, or [Google Cloud TPU VMs](https://cloud.google.com/blog/products/compute/introducing-cloud-tpu-vms).
+The codebase supports running on CPUs, GPUs, or [Google Cloud TPU VMs](https://cloud.google.com/blog/products/compute/introducing-cloud-tpu-vms).

 The purposes of open-sourcing this codebase include publishing the code of